ApexRMS/lucasbuilder/docs/getting_started.md

 >**Note:** Populated datasheets will appear at the top of the Datafeeds list with a green check mark in the *Data* field.

-The crosswalk datasheet allows a user to associate each forest type to a CBM equivalent combination of Ecological Boundary, Admin Boundary, and Species Type.
+The crosswalk datasheet allows a user to associate each forest type to a carbon budget model (CBM) equivalent combination of Ecological Boundary, Administrative Boundary, and Species Type.
 Here a user can specify temperature values that should be used when modeling dead organic matter transfer and decay rates.
 Note that if temperature values are not specified, the default values for the selected Ecological Boundary will be used.
 Optionally, a user can load CBM output files, which can be compared against simulations run in ST-Sim for validation purposes (see below).
 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-3_3.png">
 <br>
 >**Note:** In the example, the **ST-Sim Stratum**, **ST-Sim Secondary Stratum**, and **Average Temperature** columns have been populated and hidden for image clarity.
 In a custom library, users will need to manually set values for these columns.

+* Select the scenario named **Spin-up** in the Explorer and navigate to the Spin-up datasheet.

-Looking at the **Spin-up** scenario, we see that each ST-Sim State Class defined in the species crosswalk has been linked with each transition (disturbance) type.
+We see that each ST-Sim State Class defined in the species crosswalk has been linked with each transition (disturbance) type.
 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-3_4.png">
 <br>

+* Select the **Merchantable Volume Curve** scenario and navigate to the Merchantable Volume Curve datasheet.

 Merchantable volume curves need to be added to the **Merchantable Volume Curve** scenario for each ST-Sim State Class defined in the species crosswalk.
+Note that editing is disabled for this datasheet in the template library, but this can be enabled again.
 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-3_5.png">
 <br>